 Project 4 - Adding Type Checking and Recursion EECS 662 - Programming Languages

-The objective of this project is to add Boolean operations, type checking, and a fixed point operation to FBAE from Project 3.
+This is the “put it all together” project.
+The objective is to add Boolean operations, type checking, and a fixed point operation to FBAE from Project 3.
 You will first add boolean operations to the FBAE interpreter by extending the AST and updating the evaluator.
 You will then add a fixed point operator to your AST and interpreter.
 Finally, you will define a type checker for the extended FBAE language and integrate type checking into the FBAE interpreter.
-Specifically, you will parse your FBAE expression, type check the resulting AST, elaborate to FBAE, and evaluate the result.
+Specifically, you will type check your AST, elaborate to FBAE if you choose to, and evaluate the result.

 The base language for this project is the extension of FBAE defined as follows:

 None of these operations is new.
 We have implemented them in some form in earlier projects or in class.
 You are taking the things we’ve learned so far and assembling them into a single language.

 evalM :: Env -> FBAE -> (Maybe FBAVal)that performs call-by-value function interpretation using static scoping.
 Your interpreter need only do minimal runtime error checking as it will be integrated with a type inference function later in the project.